Skip to main content

 1. Download the FLY-H5 system image:

-• Please note that you need to download the FLY-H5 image in the FlyOS-FAST- folder
+• Please note that you need to download the FLY-H5 image in the FlyOS-FAST-V1.2.43 folder

 tip

-• Windows system downloads the .exe file, which is a 7z self-extracting archive.
-After downloading, double-click to open and extract to get the .img file (only Windows system can extract)
+• Windows system downloads .exe file, this file is a 7z self-extracting archive, after downloading, double-click to open and extract to get the .img file (only Windows system can extract)

-• Other systems such as macOS and Linux systems download the .7z file, which is a 7z compressed package.
-After downloading, use a tool that supports the 7z format to extract and get the .img file
+• Other systems such as MacOS and Linux systems download .7z file, this file is a 7z archive, after downloading, use a tool that supports 7z format to extract and get the .img file

-• Due to the large size of the system file, other compression formats and source images are not provided temporarily
+• Due to the large size of the system file, other compression formats and source image downloads are temporarily not provided

-• This tutorial uses the .exe and GOOGLE Netdisk as examples
+• This tutorial uses .exe and GOOGLE drive as examples

 • Click the image you need to download